Fordolm History, Family Crest & Coats of Arms

 More information is included under the topic Early Fordolm Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fordolm family to the New World and Oceana
+Migration of the Fordolm family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Fordolms were some of the first of the immigrants to arrive in North America: Robert Fordham who settled in Massachusetts in 1635; Edward Fordham settled in Rappahannock Virginia in 1728; George Fordham settled in Pennsylvania in 1773.